Robert Aumann

 Aumann received the Nobel Memorial Prize in Economic Sciences in 2005 for his work on conflict and cooperation through game theory analysis.
 He shared the prize with Thomas Schelling.

-Early years
+Early life and education

 Aumann was born in Frankfurt am Main, Germany, and fled to the United States with his family in 1938, two weeks before the Kristallnacht pogrom.
 He attended the Rabbi Jacob Joseph School, a yeshiva high school in New York City.